noob2017/fend-project-memory-game/README.txt

 ## Dependencies

-The game is dependent upon Bootstrap and Google Fonts.
+The game is dependent upon Bootstrap, Google Fonts, and Font Awesome.

 ## Player Instructions